doronharitan/human_activity_recognition_LRCN/README.md

 ## Results
 The train model that was tested below was trained on a randomly chosen train/test set (from the 3 possible provided by UCF-101 dataset).
 The model was trained and thus, tested on 55 classes from the 101 possible classes in UCF-101 dataset.
-- Basic test mode:  The model reached a classification accuracy of **90.5%**.
+- _**Basic test mode**_:  The model reached a classification accuracy of **90.5%**.

     In order to understand the ability of the model to classify correctly each class I run a confusion matrix. from the confusion matrix, shown below, we can see that model something confused relatively similar classes, for example: 'Military Parade' with 'Band marching' and 'Haircut' with 'Blow Dry Hair'.

    ![alt text](https://github.com/doronharitan/human_activity_recognition_LRCN/blob/master/figuers/Normalized_confusion_matrix.png)